Get

 10. The Car Journey

-It’s a good idea to not feed your cat for at least 3 hours before the journey.
+It’s a good idea to not feed your cat for approximately 2–3 hours before the journey.
 This will help prevent any potential tummy upsets or travel sickness.
 Always allow them access to water, and make sure you offer it throughout the journey too.

 Only place your cat in their carrier at the very last minute when the car is packed with all the necessary provisions for the trip.

 Never put the cat carrier in the cargo hold of a vehicle; it should be placed on a seat and strapped in with the safety belt.
-Ensure that your kitty is comfortable, that they are neither too hot nor too cold, and that there is plenty of ventilation through their carrier.
+Ensure that your kitty is comfortable, that they are neither too hot nor too cold, and that there is plenty of room for them to stand up, turn, and move around with enough ventilation through their carrier.

 11. Food, Snacks, Toys, and Water

 If your car journey is going to be a long one, you should feed your kitty a meal or snacks and offer water each time you break and at your overnight stop.
+Wet food and liquid snacks will keep your cat hydrated in case they refuse to drink.
 Don’t forget about their toilet needs, but don’t be surprised if they don’t go until it’s all over.

 Playing with them a bit with their familiar toys could help normalize the whole experience.
 Don’t forget plenty of love and cuddles!